 Rurikoin Temple Kyoto : Picturesque Temple with Maple Leaves

-One of the most picturesque places to visit in Kyoto, Ruriko-in Temple is a true gem that open only twice a year for fresh green and warm colour maple leaves in spring and autumn.
+One of the most picturesque places to visit in Kyoto, Ruriko-in Temple is a true gem that open only twice a year for fresh green in spring and warm coloured maple leaves in autumn.

 Rurikoin Temple (瑠璃光院) is a beautiful and peaceful temple located in northern Kyoto near Mt Hiei.
 The temple is slightly distanced from the center, and the nearest train station is Yase-Hieizanguchi Station and it takes 5 mins on foot to the temple.

 The large temple complex is surrounded by beautiful nature and includes several notable landmarks such as the beautiful entrance and approach, the Japanese-style gardens “Ruri no Niwa” and “Garyo no Niwa”, the drawing room “Shoin”, the teahouse “Kikaku-tei” and more.

 Rurikoin Temple is one of the most attractive and hard-to-visit tourist sites in Kyoto as the temple is open for public only twice a year in spring and autumn.
 The main attraction of the temple is maple trees which display astonishing scenery collaborating with the historical buildings and traditional Japanese gardens at the temple.
 The fresh green maple leaves and moss can see in spring and tinted leaves can be enjoyed in autumn.

 Kyoto is especially a famous destination for autumn leaves season, and Rurikoin Temple is a highly popular spot as a large number of visitors come to capture the spectacular autumn scenery only this time of the year.
 Maple trees at the temple displays various warm colours in gradation and the beautiful contrast with green moss can be enjoyed.